Prince-Leto/ProjetReseau/README.md

 In order to debug you can start a console client `python3 Socket/Client.py localhost 5000`

 And start using our plugin.
-You can do « Connect this file | ctrl+shift+i » to start using your server.
+You can do « Connect this file | ctrl+shift+i » on an empty file to start using your server.